5 Quick Tips for Physical Self-Care

 Maybe you have been putting off that appointment for these reasons or maybe it has just fallen to the bottom of your list.
 Now is the time to make the call and get that appointment on the schedule.
 Once you have it on the calendar, it becomes much easier to follow through and make it happen.

-For more resources to support you in your physical well-being, FOLLOW my “Physical Self-Care” board on Pinterest!
+For more resources to support you in your caregiving role, FOLLOW my “Physical Self-Care” board on Pinterest!

 As always, do not try to apply all of these quick tips for physical self-care at one time.
 It is always better to focus your attention on just one action until it becomes a natural part of your self-care practice before adding another.
 Approaching self-care this way, increases the likelihood that you will stay consistent, be successful and enjoy the benefits of your efforts long-term.